ablasdel/buildfarm_sync_report/README.md

 python syncdiff.py *beforefile* *afterfile*

-What follows is an example output for syncdiff run on the following files:For an example of the functionality run the syncdiff script on these two files: http://packages.ros.org/ros/ubuntu/dists/precise/main/binary-amd64/Packages http://packages.ros.org/ros-shadow-fixed/ubuntu/dists/precise/main/binary-amd64/Packages
+What follows is an example output for syncdiff run on the following files: (if viewing in github view in raw for real results)

+http://packages.ros.org/ros/ubuntu/dists/precise/main/binary-amd64/Packages

+http://packages.ros.org/ros-shadow-fixed/ubuntu/dists/precise/main/binary-amd64/Packages